 Executive Summary

-Our mission is to transform outdoor spaces into beautiful, functional landscapes that enhance the quality of life for our clients.
-Our vision is to become a leading landscape design company known for our creativity, sustainability, and client satisfaction.
-We will offer a unique value proposition by combining innovative designs with eco-friendly practices to cater to environmentally conscious customers.
-Our financial goal is to achieve a revenue target of $500,000 by the end of our second year of operations.
+Our mission is to turn outdoor spaces into beautiful, functional landscapes that improve daily life for our clients.
+Our vision is to become a leading landscape design firm known for clean design work, careful planting choices, and reliable project delivery.
+We will pair thoughtful design with eco-aware practices to serve homeowners who care about how their yards perform over time.
+Our financial goal is a revenue target of $500,000 by the end of our second year.
+Related reading: Tree trimming business plan template.

 Business Info

-We will provide comprehensive landscape design services, including conceptual design, plant selection, installation, and maintenance.
-Our target market consists of residential homeowners and small businesses looking to improve their outdoor spaces.
-Our business model will include a mix of service fees for consultations and installations, as well as ongoing maintenance contracts.
+We will provide landscape design services that cover concept design, plant selection, installation, and maintenance.
+Our target market is residential homeowners and small businesses that want to improve their outdoor spaces.
+Our business model uses a mix of service fees for consultations and installations alongside ongoing maintenance contracts.
+Studios that also want to layer in lawn services should review the lawn care and landscaping business plan for guidance on bundling.

 SWOT Analysis